How to find hidden cameras in your Airbnb

 Anyone who does find anything suspicious should contact local police so they can investigate and notify Airbnb, which has pledged to investigate such matters and take action where necessary.

-Nevin Spearman of tourist advice site SmarterTravel says that despite the recent headlines, snooping incidents are rare.
+Sarah Schlicter, a senior editor of advice site SmarterTravel, says that despite the recent headlines, snooping incidents are rare.

-He advises those concerned to make basic checks, but says travelers should be more worried about looking for bed bugs than electronic ones.
+She advises those concerned to make basic checks, but says travelers should be more worried about looking for bed bugs than electronic ones.

 And with no way of knowing in advance whether any room -- hotel or Airbnb -- is being spied upon, travelers should hope for the best.

-"I wouldn't let this be the deciding factor on where you choose to stay," he adds.
+"I wouldn't let this be the deciding factor on where you choose to stay," she adds.
 "I also wouldn't let anxiety over this affect your ability to relax in your room and enjoy your vacation.

 "If you're concerned, check your room when you arrive.
 If you do find a camera, report it to your hotel or vacation rental booking site and seek new accommodations.
 Otherwise, there's not much else you can do."